Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 Labial Frenectomy (Lip Tie Release)

-This procedure releases the upper labial frenum when it's too thick or attached too low on the gums, restricting lip movement or causing a gap between front teeth.
-The surgeon removes the excess frenum tissue or releases its attachment point, allowing the lip to move normally and often allowing the gap between front teeth to close naturally over time.
+Releases the upper labial frenum when it's too thick or attached too low on the gums, restricting lip movement or causing a gap between front teeth.
+Typically takes 5-10 minutes and rarely requires stitches.
+The gap between front teeth often closes naturally over time.

 Buccal Frenectomy